 Table 2.3 provides a breakdown of the available annual pumping capacity and planned groundwater pumping for the first six months of the 2016-17 runoff year by wellfield.
 Pursuant to Water Agreement Section V.D, LADWP shall submit a plan for the second six months of the runoff year on or about October 20, 2016.
 Table 2.3 also shows the monitoring sites in ON status as of April 2016, the wells associated with the ON status monitoring sites, and the exempt wells in each wellfield.
 Approximately 121,550 acre-feet of water is available for groundwater pumping from Owens Valley wellfields under the terms of the Water Agreement during the 2016-17 runoff year.
 LADWP plans to pump between approximately 46,160 and 51,510 acre-feet during the first six months of the 2016-17 runoff year.
 Groundwater pumping during the first six months of the 2016-17 runoff year will provide water for Owens Valley uses.
-For the entire 2016-17 runoff year, LADWP anticipates the total acre-feet of groundwater pumping to be in the range of the mid 70,000's.
+For the entire 2016-17 runoff year, LADWP anticipates pumping to be approximately 75,000 AF.

 Working both independently and with the Inyo/Los Angeles Technical Group, LADWP will monitor Owens Valley environmental conditions to assess if further changes to the planned pumping are needed.
 LADWP's 2016-17 groundwater management approach is substantially more conservative than the environmentally conservative pumping plans advocated by the Standing Committee during the dry years of the early 1990s.
-While LADWP plans to pump considerably less groundwater than made available under Water Agreement Section V, the Inyo/Los Angeles Standing Committee may agree upon additional reductions in groundwater pumping pursuant to Water Agreement Section IV.A.
+While LADWP plans to pump considerably less groundwater than made available under Water Agreement Section V.